From Sega Retro

 Rohan is the lone controllable character, a traveler who must free the monks of the Lost Lands who have been turned to stone.
 Before each level is a side-scrolling map screen; use , , or to play a level. fires a weapon at enemies, bags, and treasure chests. jumps. is for using keys.
 Coins left behind by enemies, and other items (such as treasure chest contents) must be picked up by pressing to crouch.

-Statues block the path through the (fairly linear) stages, the can only be removed by collecting circle shaped keys.
+Statues block the path through the (fairly linear) stages and can only be removed by collecting circle-shaped keys.
 Each statue then plays a random sequence of up, down, left and right prompts.
 The player must memorize these and replay them in the correct order to destroy the statue.

 The default weapon is a dagger, though other weapons may be found throughout each level.
 There is a time limit to complete each level.
 Rohan can obtain a silver and later a gold armour by accumulating enough points.
 The silver armor lowers the damage received from attacks, while the gold armor makes Rohan almost invincble, as Rohan drops coins instead of losing health.